 19.1 – The Charting Software

-Over the last 18 chapters we have learnt many aspects of Technical Analysis.
+Over the last 18 chapters, we have learnt many aspects of Technical Analysis.
 If you have read through all the chapters and understood what is being discussed, you are certainly at a stage where you can start trading based on Technical Analysis.
-The objective of this chapter is to help you get started with identifying technical trading opportunities.
+The objective of this chapter is to help you get started by identifying technical trading opportunities.

 Kindly note, the suggestions I have put forth in this chapter are based on my trading experience.

-To begin with, you need a chart visualization software, simply called the ‘Charting Software’.
+To begin with, you need a chart visualization software, called the ‘Charting Software’.
 The charting software helps you look at the various stock charts and analyze the same.
-Needless to say, the charting software is a very important tool for a technical analyst.
+Needless to say, the charting software is an essential tool for a technical analyst.

-There are a few online free charting tools that are available which you can use – these are available on Yahoo Finance, Google Finance and pretty much all the business media websites.
-However, my advice to you is – if you aspire to become a technical analyst, get access to a good charting software.
+A few online free charting tools are available that you can use – these are available on Yahoo Finance, Google Finance, and pretty much all the business media websites.
+However, my advice to you is – if you aspire to become a technical analyst, get access to good charting software.

-Think of the charting software as a DVD player, once you have a DVD player installed, you will still need to rent DVDs to watch movies.
-Similarly, once you have a charting software installed, you will still need to feed it with data to actually view the charts.
-The data feed required is provided by the data vendors.
+Think of the charting software as a DVD player; once you have a DVD player installed, you will still need to rent DVDs to watch movies.
+Similarly, once you have a charting software installed, you will still need to feed it with data to view the charts.
+The data feed required provided by the data vendors.

-There are many data vendors in India giving you access to data feeds.
-I would suggest you look up on the internet for reliable vendors.
-You just need to inform the data vendor which charting software you have, and he will provide you the data feeds in a format that is compatible with your charting software.
+There are many data vendors in India, giving you access to data feeds.
+I would suggest you look upon the internet for reliable vendors.
+You need to inform the data vendor which charting software you have, and he will provide you with the data feeds in a format that is compatible with your charting software.
 Of course, the data feeds come at a cost.
-Once you sign up with a data vendor, he will first give you all the historical data, after which you will have to update the data from his server on a daily basis to stay current.
+Once you sign up with a data vendor, he will first give you all the historical data, after which you will have to update the data from his server daily to stay current.

 From my experience buying the latest version of a good charting software (Metastock or Amibroker) can cost you a onetime fee of anywhere between Rs.25,000/- and Rs.30,000/-.
 Add to this another Rs.15,000/- to Rs.25,000 towards the data feeds.
 Of course, while the software cost is one time, the cost of data feeds recurs annually.
 Do note, the older versions of the charting software may cost you much lesser.